zach-lawless/coms6998-project/README.md

 The general purpose of this repository is for prototyping and module development of a benchmarking framework that enables running experiments for a variety of finetuning techniques.

-The corresponding report for this assignment is in the repo as `final_report.pdf`.
+The corresponding report for this assignment is in the repo as [report.pdf](report.pdf).

 # Repository Overview